If you want to use this site please update your browser!

 Bone plaque or button

-Round bone plaque or button, flat convex section, broken at the top, where the front originally extended upward in the shape of a human head.
-The front is carved in relief in a simple frame.
-The reverse is partially hollowed and laterally perforated to form a togle-like mount.
-The ornament consists of a man with his legs raised so that his feet are under his armpits.
-His body is double contoured and filled with granulation; the shoulders and thighs are marked with spirals.
-The head is broken off; only the tip of the beard is preserved.
-Two snakes are intertwined with his limbs and waist.
+The front of the plaque is carved in relief within a simple frame, and the reverse is partially hollowed and laterally perforated to serve as a toggle-like mount.
+The ornament depicts a man with his legs raised in a way that positions his feet under his armpits.
+His body is double contoured and filled with granulation, with spirals marking the shoulders and thighs.
+While the head is broken off, a portion of the beard remains preserved.
+Additionally, two snakes are intertwined with his limbs and waist, adding to the intricate design of the piece.

 UP